 5.5.
-Can grouped variations be subject to a worksharing procedure?
-Rev. Oct 2010
+Shall grouped variations be subject to a worksharing procedure?
+Rev. Mar 2025

-Grouped variations can be subject to a worksharing procedure, provided that the same group of variations applies to all medicinal products concerned by the worksharing procedure.
+Grouped variations shall be subject to a worksharing procedure, provided that the same group of variations applies to all medicinal products concerned by the worksharing procedure.
 However, groups including an extension application are excluded from worksharing.

-Based on Articles 7 and 20 of the Variations Regulation when the grouping only consists of Type IA/ IA{IN} variations affecting several marketing authorisations, this is considered as a "group" of variations and not a "worksharing" procedure.
-However, it is possible to include a group of Type IA/ IA{IN} Variation(s) with a Type IB or Type II variation, which is submitted for a worksharing procedure.
+Based on Articles 7a and 20 of the Variations Regulation when the grouping only consists of Type IA/ IAIN variations affecting several marketing authorisations, this is considered as a "super-group" of variations and not a "worksharing" procedure.
+However, it is possible to include a group of Type IA/ IAIN Variation(s) with a Type IB or Type II variation, which is submitted for a worksharing procedure.